 KENNY MILLER is a founding member of HELIOS.
 He is an oratorio soloist, as well as recitalist specializing in British and American art song.
 Kenny actively promotes new works and has premiered compositions of Jody Rockmaker, Gunther Schuller, Kendra D’Ercole and Evan C. Paul.
 He is co-founder of ArtSong Rising, whose mission is to promote art song throughout the Southwest and has performed recitals throughout Arizona, California, and Colorado.
 He holds a Master of Music Performance and Pedagogy and a Doctor of Musical Arts in Vocal Performance from ASU.
 Kenny is the Director of Choral Activities and Coordinator of Voice Studies at Phoenix College where he is also the Honors Program Director.

 Michael Tallino, Baritone

 MICHAEL TALLINO earned a M.M. in Opera Performance from Arizona State University and a B.M. in Music Education from University of Alaska Anchorage.
 Michael was born and raised in Alaska, performing choral music and opera in Kodiak and Anchorage before pursuing further study in a warmer climate.
-Recent credits in Arizona include concert performances with the Scottsdale Philharmonic, Passion Project: Opera! in Tucson, and oratorio and solo work in churches throughout Phoenix.
-In Alaska, Michael maintains strong ties, recently performing Schaunard in La bohème with Anchorage Opera, and other recitals and performances.
+Recent credits in Arizona include performances with Arizona Opera and Chandler Opera Company, Passion Project: Opera! in Tucson, and oratorio and solo work in churches throughout Phoenix.
+In Alaska, Michael maintains strong ties, performing with Anchorage Opera, and other recitals and performances.